 In the case where skin cancers are only on the top layer of the skin, creams, gels, and solutions can be used.
-Chemotherapy creams such as fluorouracil can be used on actinic or solar keratosis to prevent development into squamous cell carcinoma.
+Chemotherapy creams can be used on actinic or solar keratosis to prevent development into squamous cell carcinoma.

 If cancer has spread, chemotherapy may be recommended.